Darkvarin/Learnyzer/replit.md

   - Added "Admin Only" badge to lead generation dashboard for visual security indication
   - Enhanced error handling for 403 Forbidden responses with user-friendly messaging
   - Lead generation tool now completely secured for authorized administrators only
-- July 13, 2025: Comprehensive AI tutor TTS debugging and enhancement implementation
+- July 13, 2025: Comprehensive AI tutor TTS system optimization and language enhancement
   - Fixed teaching voice system to properly use user-selected voice preferences (Neerja/Prabhat/Auto)
   - Enhanced voice settings to pass through to teaching voice system with proper voice and language selection
   - Added comprehensive debugging and error handling for speech synthesis functionality